 Since Cisco introduced the cutting-edge Nexus 7000 line in 2008, network engineers have constantly debated over the Nexus versus the Catalyst.
 Those who oversee Catalyst 6500-powered networks are happy with (and accustomed to) the widely used, lower-cost Catalyst switches.
 Nexus advocates favor the newer line’s speed and virtualization capabilities.

 The answer is simple yet vague: It depends.
 Both the Nexus and Catalyst lines provide a rich set of capabilities, so it all comes down to deciding which interfaces and features your business requires.
 Cisco may attempt to push the market toward the more expensive Nexus 7000 Series, but your decisions should be based on what your network needs—not what Cisco wants.
+Let’s consider the similarities and differences between nexus and catalyst switches.

 The Nexus 7000 and Catalyst 6500, while both highly reliable core switching platforms, have a number of differences in physical construction.